• United Kingdom

 Personal Statement

-I am an elected Fellow of the British Pharmacological Society (BPS) and currently serve as Editor-in-Chief of Pharmacology Matters magazine (2017-2022) and Reviewing Editor for Pharmacology Research & Perspectives (PR&P) journal.
-I am also a member of the BPS Engagement and Awards committees (since 2020).
+I was elected as a Fellow of the British Pharmacological Society (BPS) in 2021 and as an Honorary BPS Fellow in 2023.
+In the same year, I was honored to receive the British Pharmacological Society Rang Prize for Outstanding Achievement in Teaching.
+I serve as a Reviewing Editor for the BPS Journal, Pharmacological Research & Perspectives (PR&P) and I am a member of the BPS engagement and Awards Committees (since 2020).

-I serve as the coordinator of Outreach (Biomolecular Sciences) with Dr Zahra Rattray (Pharmacy) and I lead on the Career Progression working group on the SIPBS Athena SWAN Self-Assessment Team SIPBS WIDE (2015-present).
-I was part of the SAT team leading to the Athena SWAN Bronze award in 2017 and the successful Silver award in 2021.
+I have led on the Career Progression Working Group on the SIPBS Athena SWAN Self-Assessment Team (SIPBS-WIDE) since 2015.
+I was part of the SAT team leading the Athena SWAN Bronze (in 2017) and Silver (in 2021) awards.

 Research Interests

-My field of expertise is G protein-coupled receptor (GPCR)-dependent regulation of cardiovascular function with particular interest in proteinase-activated receptors (PARs) and purinergic P2Y receptor families.
-My research involves investigating the molecular mechanisms of GPCR, gap junction and damage-associated molecular pattern (DAMP) in the processes that underpin platelet function, cardiovascular inflammation and anti-cancer therapy-induced cardiotoxicity.
+My field of expertise is G protein-coupled receptor (GPCR)-dependent regulation of cardiovascular function, with a particular focus on the proteinase-activated receptors (PARs) and purinergic P2Y receptor families.
+My research investigates the molecular mechanisms of GPCR, gap junction, and damage-associated molecular pattern (DAMP) signaling in processes that underpin platelet function, cardiovascular inflammation, anti-cancer therapy-induced cardiotoxicity, and skeletal muscle function in ageing, particularly its impact on cardiovascular health.
+I am especially interested in the interplay between muscle and cardiovascular systems in the context of inflammation and vascular dysfunction.
+I co-led the Cardiovascular and Metabolic Diseases (CMVD) research group with Dr Susan Currie from 2017 to 2023.

 Teaching Interests

-I am the Biomolecular Sciences (BMS) Programme Director (2023-2027) and Senior Fellow of the Higher Education Academy (SFHEA) with a Postgraduate Diploma in Academic Practice.
+I am the Biomolecular Sciences (BMS) Programme Director (2023–2027) and a Senior Fellow of the Higher Education Academy (SFHEA), with a Postgraduate Diploma in Academic Practice.
+In this role, I lead the strategic development and delivery of the BMS programmes, ensuring they remain innovative, inclusive, and aligned with current scientific and educational advancements.

-I am a member of the International Union of Basic & Clinical Pharmacology (IUPHAR) Core Concepts in Pharmacology Research Team.
-I serve as the external examiner for the Applied Medical Sciences (AMS) degree programme at Swansea University.
+I am an active member of the International Union of Basic & Clinical Pharmacology (IUPHAR) Core Concepts in Pharmacology Research Team, where I contribute to global efforts to enhance pharmacology education and promote best practices in teaching and research.
+I currently serve as the external examiner for the Applied Medical Sciences (AMS) degree programme at Swansea University and for the BSc Chemistry of Pharmaceutical Compounds programme (Bioscience areas) at University College Cork, ensuring the maintenance of high academic standards across these programmes.

 Expertise related to UN Sustainable Development Goals